tytydraco/yessleep/out/Im_a_Receptionist_at_a_Plastic_Surgeons_Part_1_.md

 Anyway, my curiosity got the best of me and I stood up from my desk again and walked back to that room.
 I stared at the door for a moment and reached a shaky hand out to the knob and turned it to open.
-And I came face to face with Kara staring back at me.

-“Oh!
-Uh…can…can I get you anything?”
-I asked her, completely caught off guard by the fact that she was perfectly fine.

-“Some water would be nice!” she said in a chipper tone.
-I nodded and slowly closed the door and stood there in the hallway trying to make sense of what I had seen.
-I swore I had just seen her without a majority of her skin.
-Not to mention the fact that she had seemingly torn a large chunk of her skin off of her cheek when she had just come in for a rhinoplasty.

-I turned to go back toward my desk and was met with Dr. Harrison standing behind me.
-He caused me to yelp out in surprise and I stared at him with just a bit of anger.

-“I need to put a bell on you,” I told him, upset with how silent he was walking around the halls.
-He smiled at me and noticed which door we were standing by.

-“Everything alright?”
-He asked me.
-I nodded at him and walked past him to get back to my desk.
+And to my surprise, shock and confusion, the room was completely empty.
+I pushed the door open completely and entered the room to try and find any evidence that anyone had even been here, to begin with.

+That was when I was tackled to the ground from behind and pinned to the floor.
+I let out a scream and thrashed about in complete shock and horror.
+I turned my head to try and see who was attacking me, and I started screaming louder when I saw that it was the skinless Kara.

+“What have you done to me?!”
+She screamed at me, which got me to scream even louder at her bleeding and skinless body.
+She flipped me over with a loud grunt and wrapped her hands around my throat and began to squeeze my throat shut.
+I gagged and reached out to try and stop her, pushing on her soft squishy form and finding that because she was coated in blood she’d become slick to the touch.

+Just when I’d thought that I was going to die on the floor like this, I heard two pairs of footsteps running in and tackle Kara to the ground, I panted and struggled to breathe and as my vision readjusted itself I was thankful and surprised to see Dr. Harrison’s beautiful face staring back at me.

+“Are you alright, Maggie?”
+He asked me with genuine concern in his voice.
+His soft voice filled my head and as I stared into his glowing green eyes I swear that an immediate sense of relief and pleasure filled my body.

+“I-I’m alight, sir,” I told him, sitting up from the floor and croaking out my words as my throat burnt like all hell.
+He quickly examined me and deemed that everything was okay.
+He next turned to the thrashing skinless body that Rachael was busy keeping face down on the floor.

+“Maggie, please leave this to us.
+Just keep the waiting room civil while Rachel and I deal with this.”
+Dr. Harrison told me, his eyes glowing again, and I could’ve sworn that I saw swirls in his pupils.
+I carefully nodded and exited the room.
+Quickly I ran to the bathroom and vomited up everything I’d eaten that day.
+The moment I broke eye contact with Dr. Harrison, everything came flooding back at once and I had a full-blown panic attack in the bathroom.
+It took me a moment to compose myself before I returned to the front desk.

 Don’t get me wrong, I know all the weird shit happening here isn’t normal.
-And it does scare the crap out of me, but Dr. Harrison did give me a raise.
+And it does scare the shit out of me, but Dr. Harrison did give me a raise.
 A big one, and soon we are going to get security to help me out with the more outlandish patients.
-So I can probably just ignore the stranger things that happen here.
+So I can hopefully just ignore the stranger things that happen here.
 Right?